Rise-Vision/rise-data-toggle/README.md

 ### Labels

-The component may define a 'label' attribute that defines the text that will appear for this instance in the template editor.
+The component should define a 'label' attribute that defines the text that will appear for this instance in the template editor.

 This attribute holds a literal value, for example: